 The GUI must be used on a PC running Windows 7, Windows XP SP1 (or later releases), or Windows 2000 SP4 (or later releases).

-The controller GUI is compatible with Microsoft Internet Explorer version 10.x, Mozilla Firefox 20.x, or Google Chrome 26.x.
+The switch GUI is compatible with Microsoft Internet Explorer version 10.x, Mozilla Firefox 20.x, or Google Chrome 26.x.

 Information About Using The Web GUI

-A web browser, or graphical user interface (GUI), is built into each controller.
+A web browser, or graphical user interface (GUI), is built into each switch.